ZachariahRosenberg/ames-iowa-housing-predictions/README.md

 ## Files

 **main.ipynb**
-Primary data exploration and modeling notebook.
-Exploration and modeling may be broken out into separate files later.
+Primary modeling notebook.

+**EDA.ipynb**
+Notebook containing data exploration and findings

 **data_description.txt**
 (from kaggle) Full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here